-6.16 All complaints and allegations received will be recorded onto the Council's Enforcement database.
+6.15 All complaints and allegations received, subject to the anonymity clarification, will be recorded onto the Council's Enforcement database.
 This will be updated as necessary.
 When a breach has occurred this will be recorded on the database and the information retained by the Council.